Last Updated:

 There are a number reasons why you may need GTmetrix to use a custom DNS:

-With our Override DNS feature, you can now specify a hostname and IP address to ensure that your site is analyzed the way you need it to be.
+With our DNS Override feature, you can specify a hostname and IP address to ensure that your site is analyzed the way you need it to be.

 In simple terms, a DNS acts like a phone directory between domain names and IP addresses.

-For example, typing facebook.com in your address bar would send that domain to a DNS server, which would then route it to something computers understand better, like an IP address (in this case, 31.13.69.228).
+For example, typing facebook.com in your address bar would send that domain to a DNS server, which would then route it to something computers understand better, like an IP address (e.g., 31.13.69.228).

 Most DNS servers are operated by Internet Service Providers (ISPs) who keep them updated constantly.
 However, there are occasions where you may want the domain name to be routed differently – this is where a custom DNS would be useful.